 Wait a minute…I saw a recipe with coconut milk…and another with walnuts.
 Those aren’t fat-free ingredients!

 You’re very observant!
 Yes, in a few older recipes I use lite coconut milk (though I also give suggestions for substitution), and I do include avocados, nuts, and seeds in my diet as forms of healthy, unrefined fat.
-This blog probably should have been called “Oil-Free Vegan Kitchen,” but when I started my website, I modeled it on a very popular email called Fatfree that had been discontinued.)
+(This blog probably should have been called “Oil-Free Vegan Kitchen,” but when I started my website, I modeled it on a very popular email called Fatfree that had been discontinued.)
 Whenever a recipe gets more than 15% of its calories from fat, I add the tag “Higher-Fat” to it, which you can see at the end of the blog post.

 But if you don’t use any fats, how do you get your Essential Fatty Acids?